NYC ending COVID-19 vaccination mandate for city employees

 New York City’s private-sector mandate forced All-Star point guard and vaccine skeptic Kyrie Irving to miss most of the Brooklyn Nets home games last season.

 Irving will no longer be affected by any changes in New York City’s coronavirus policies.
-The Nets and the Dallas Mavericks reached a deal over the weekend that will send Irving to Dallas, according to a person familiar with the terms of the deal who spoke to The Associated Press on condition of anonymity because it had not been finalized.
+The Nets and the Dallas Mavericks announced a deal Monday that will send Irving to Dallas.

 New York City’s municipal work force of about 337,000 was one of the largest groups of government employees in the United States to be affected by a COVID-19 vaccine mandate.